-The 2019 Xconomy Awards are open to people, companies, and organizations working across the life sciences in the Boston area and New England, including industry, academia, medicine, digital health and healthcare.
+The Xconomy Awards Boston are open to people, companies, and organizations working across the life sciences in the Boston area and New England, including industry, academia, medicine, digital health and healthcare.
 One of the things that makes this innovation community so strong is the tremendous diversity of people and ideas.
 We want to celebrate this diversity, so we encourage you to think broadly and creatively when submitting nominees for the categories below.
 We also encourage nominations of people who have diverse backgrounds and are from underrepresented groups, as well as of companies, organizations, and teams led by such individuals.
 See the 2017 and 2018 finalists.

 Revolutions begin with a bold, unique idea.
 It’s the scientific observation that spawns a new way of making drugs, the creative business strategy that shakes up the healthcare system, or the policy innovation that speeds new treatments to market.
 We’ll honor the people, companies, and organizations whose big ideas are making a big impact.